The $64,000 Question

 The original TV format was based on a radio show called Take It or Leave It, which had a top prize of $64.
 The phrase "sixty-four dollar question" was commonly used in the US during the 1940s to signify a particularly difficult or crucial question; it became the "sixty-four thousand dollar question" shortly after the US television series began in 1955.

-On the original TV programme, the first person to win the grand prize on TV was Richard McCutchen on the subject of cooking.
+On the original US version, the first person to win the grand prize on TV was Richard McCutchen on the subject of cooking.
 He had to answer the question "Name and describe five dishes and two wines from the menu of a royal banquet given in 1939 by King George VI of England for French President Albert Lebrun."

 During the first Monkhouse series, when winning the £6,400 top prize, a specialised printer was used to print out a personalised cheque which were signed by Bob Monkhouse himself, many years before Chris Tarrant could be seen signing cheques ten times the amount on Who Wants to be a Millionaire?
 During the second series, this changed to a briefcase of money.